Skyr-High-Labs/crop-canopy-estimation/README.md

 ![](md_images/api2.png)
 Click `Try It Out`
 ![](md_images/api3.png)
 Fill in the coordinates for the polygon like so, and click execute.
-If everything works, you'll see the result below (scroll down)
+If everything works, you'll see the result below (scroll down, under `responses`)
 ![](md_images/api4.png)